-- Forest health as it pertains to insect and disease outbreaks. - Soil quality through regular soil testing, particularly on plantations where more intensive forest management is practiced. - Biodiversity information is needed that ties species or suites of species to particular areas, soil types, or vegetative structural conditions so that trends can be predicted under various management options and population or species increases or declines can be detected. - Water quality, particularly as it relates to nutrient and sediment loads that can be attributed to specific forest management practices. - Ecologically Significant Areas an updated inventory of special areas, by type, location, and condition should be maintained to assure that none are being adversely affected by forest management activities. - Economic performance Data for long-term trend analysis, as well as quarterly
+- Soil quality through regular soil testing, particularly on areas where more intensive forest management is practiced. - Biodiversity- information is needed that ties species or suites of species to particular areas, soil types, or vegetative structural conditions so that trends can be predicted under various management options and population or species increases or declines can be detected. - Water quality, particularly as it relates to nutrient and sediment loads that can be attributed to specific forest management practices. - Ecologically Significant Areas an updated inventory of special areas by type, location and condition should be maintained to ensure that none are being adversely affected by forest management activities. - Economic performance data for long-term trend analysis, as well as quarterly reporting, should be developed and maintained.